 Manual Lymphatic Drainage for Cosmetic Surgery Recovery

-Cosmetic surgery is a big decision — one you likely made after careful planning, emotional investment, and financial commitment.
-Whether you're preparing for a tummy tuck, liposuction, breast augmentation, or another body contouring procedure, what happens after surgery is just as important as the surgery itself.
+Cosmetic surgery is a big decision.
+It is one you likely made after careful planning, emotional investment, and financial commitment.
+Whether you're preparing for a tummy tuck, liposuction, breast augmentation, or another body contouring procedure, what happens after surgery can be just as important as the surgery itself.

-At our Edmonton clinic, we offer Manual Lymphatic Drainage (MLD) using the original Dr. Vodder method — a gentle, medically-informed massage technique designed to support your body’s healing process and optimize your surgical results.
+At our Edmonton clinic, we offer Manual Lymphatic Drainage (MLD) using the Vodder method — a medically-informed manual technique designed to support your body’s healing process and optimize your surgical results.

 What Is Manual Lymphatic Drainage (MLD)?